What Is 500 Internal Server Error and How Can I Fix It?

 The php.ini file is a fancy text file that contains various directives that instruct PHP how to behave.

 In the example above, the memory_limit is set to 64M.
-You can try increasing the limit to something like 128M and then see if the 500 Internal Server Error persists.
+You can try increasing the limit to something like 128M that and then see if the 500 Internal Server Error persists.

 If your site visitors still encounter a 500 error even after increasing the memory_limit, then you will likely need to contact the developer who has created the script and ask them to optimize it.